TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 - Hoisted temperature to `SC_TEMPERATURE = 1.5` constant at top of training.py and evaluate.py for consistency
 - Wrapped log_softmax computation in fp32 for stability: `logits.float() → log_softmax → .to(dtype)` to prevent NaNs at high noise
 - Removed `sc_dropout_prob` from `DiffusionInference._load_model()` constructor call (was causing crash)

+**Fixed denoising progression visualizations:**
+- `create_denoising_progression_visualization` was using single-pass with no SC
+- Also had a bug: was passing timestep index where model expects logsnr
+- Updated to use same two-pass SC as training/inference
+- Now properly computes logsnr from timestep before passing to model
+- Visualizations now accurately reflect actual model behavior